 Zorin OS was started by two teenagers based in Ireland.
 You may read their story here.

-Deepin and other flavors of Ubuntu (like Kubuntu, Xubuntu) could also be some of the preferred choices for beginners.
+Deepin and other flavors of Ubuntu (like Kubuntu, Xubuntu) could also be some preferred choices for beginners.
 You can take a look at them if you want to explore more options.

 Best Linux Server Distributions

 For servers, the choice of a Linux distro comes down to stability, performance, and enterprise support.
 If you are experimenting, you can try any distro you want.

 But, if you are installing it for a web server or anything vital – you should take a look at some of our recommendations.

 Depending on where you want it, Ubuntu provides different options for your server.
 If you are looking for an optimized solution to run on AWS, Azure, Google Cloud Platform, etc., Ubuntu Cloud is the way to go.

 In either case, you can opt for Ubuntu Server packages and have it installed on your server.
 Nevertheless, Ubuntu is the most popular Linux distro when it comes to deployment on the cloud (judging by the numbers— source ).

 Do note that we recommend you go for the LTS editions—unless you have specific requirements.